 Resistance to clindamycin is most often due to mutations at the rRNA antibiotic binding site or methylation of specific nucleotides in the 23S RNA of the 50S ribosomal subunit.
 These alterations can determine in vitro cross resistance to macrolides and streptogramins B (MLSB phenotype).
 Resistance is occasionally due to alterations in ribosomal proteins.
 Resistance to clindamycin may be inducible by macrolides in macrolide-resistant bacterial isolates.
 Inducible resistance can be demonstrated with a disk test (D-zone test) or in broth.
 Less frequently encountered resistance mechanisms involve modification of the antibiotic and active efflux.
 There is complete cross resistance between clindamycin and lincomycin.
-As with many antibiotics, the incidence of resistance with the bacterial species and the geographical area.
-The incidence of resistance to clindamycin is higher among methicillin-resistant staphylococcal isolates and penicillin-resistant pneumococcal isolates than among organisms susceptible to these agents.
+As with many antibiotics, the incidence of resistance to clindamycin is higher among methicillin-resistant staphylococcal isolates and penicillin-resistant pneumococcal isolates than among organisms susceptible to these agents.